 1998: Emma Birkmaier Award for outstanding service and support for world language and culture education in Minnesota – Minnesota Council on the Teaching of Languages and Cultures

 Fortune, T. W. & Tedick, D. J. (Eds.)
 (2008).
 Pathways to multilingualism: Evolving perspectives on immersion education.
-Clevedon, England: Multilingual Matters, Ltd.
+Clevedon, UK: Multilingual Matters, Ltd.

 Tedick, D. J. (Ed.).
 (2005).
 Second Language Teacher Education: International Perspectives.
 Mahwah, NJ: Lawrence Erlbaum Associates, Inc.

 Selected Journal Articles

 Fortune, T. W. & Tedick, D. J. (2015).
 Oral proficiency development of English Proficient K–8 Spanish immersion students.
 Modern Language Journal, 99(4), 637–655. doi: 10.1111/modl.12275